Understanding THE BEAUTY CONVERSATION

-- Elastin is another protein which causes the skin’s plump and ‘bounce back’.
+Elastin A protein which causes the skin’s plump and ‘bounce back’.
 With age the production of elastin decreases which causes common signs of ageing like deep wrinkles and skin sagging.

-- Photo-ageing is premature ageing of the skin caused by exposure to UV light.
+Photo-ageing Premature ageing of the skin caused by exposure to UV light.
 Photo-ageing causes pigmentation but is also the primary cause of fine lines and wrinkles as it weakens the structure of the skin and decreases cell turnover.
 This damage is referred to as Photo-damage.

 What is Vitamin A used for in skincare? (also see Retinol which is an active form of the Vitamin A molecule)